 How do interested athletes apply?

-All interested athletes are required to apply for Valor Games Midwest (VGM) The online application will be open May – July 15.
+All interested athletes are required to apply for Valor Games Midwest (VGM).
+The online application will be open May 2 – July 14.
 Only fully completed applications will be reviewed by the application committee.
 Applying to the VGM does not guarantee acceptance.
-Priority for the 2022 VGM will be given to athletes who require adaptation to participate in sport due to their disability.
+Priority for the 2023 VGM will be given to athletes who require adaptation to participate in sports due to their disability.
 Priority is given to athletes who have not competed in VGM in previous years.
-Athletes from the Midwest region.
-Athletes will be notified by July 22 if they have been chosen to compete in the 2022 VGM.
-For more information about the application process please contact Aimee Gottlieb (firstname.lastname@example.org) or Andrew Grose (email@example.com).
+Athletes will be notified by July 21 if they have been chosen to compete in the 2023 VGM.
+For more information about the application process please contact Aimee Gottlieb (firstname.lastname@example.org) or Ricardo Lara (email@example.com)

 What sports are being offered at this year’s games?